Skip to Content

 As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

-There is a stereotypical image of a geologist walking in the mountains with a hammer and a backpack full of stones.
-This image was true, perhaps, a hundred years ago.
-Today, geologists use a vast variety of tools, both traditional and simple, as well as high-tech modern equipment.
+There is a stereotype of a geologist traveling through the mountains with a hammer and a rucksack full of rocks.
+While this depiction was accurate a century ago, geologists nowadays employ a wide range of instruments, from traditional and simple to cutting-edge contemporary equipment.

 This article will tell you about the most common tools exploration geologists use during geological research in the field and laboratory.